 Our Lawyers can Help

 If you are interested in the PASS program, our lawyers can help.
-To qualify, you must meet the eligibility requirements.
-The PASS plan must be in writing, and Social Security must approve it beforehand.
-At Ward Law Group, we focus a large part of our practice on helping clients receive SSDI benefits and appeal SSDI denials.
+We at Ward Law Group focus a large part of our practice on helping clients receive SSDI benefits and appeal SSDI denials.
+If your PASS application is denied for any reason, our lawyers can help walk you through an appeals process or through the submission of a new plan.
 Contact our law firm today to schedule your initial consultation.